How Your Donation Makes a Difference

 About The Charity

-The SDSC is the national sports body for Persons with Disabilities (PWDs), founded in 1973.
-It aims to transform the lives of PWDs through sport as a form of rehabilitative therapy, and means to realise their potential.
+SDSC is the national sports body for Persons with Disabilities (PWDs), founded in 1973.
+It aims to transform their lives through sport as a form of rehabilitative therapy, and means to realise their potential.
 Besides providing platforms for learning sport, SDSC trains talents to represent Singapore at regional and international competitions.
-Our success stories include Jason Chee, former para table tennis player and ASEAN Para Games gold medalist, and Yip Pin Xiu, Singapore's first Paralympic gold medallist.
-SDSC depends on the kind and generous contributions of corporate sponsors and members of the public to advance its cause.
+Our success stories include Aloysius Gan, boccia player and ASEAN Para Games gold medalist, and Yip Pin Xiu, Singapore's most decorated Paralympian.
+SDSC depends heavily on the kind and generous contributions of donors and sponsors to advance its cause.

-SDSC aspires to provide the disabled with opportunities to train, participate and excel in sports for local, regional and international competitions; to enhance the lifestyles of the disabled and integrate them into the community through recreational sports and activities; and to increase public awareness of and promote widespread support for the sporting and recreational needs of the disabled community in Singapore.
+SDSC aspires to provide the disabled with opportunities to participate, train and excel in sports; to enhance the lifestyles of the disabled and integrate them into the community through sport; and to increase public awareness of and promote widespread support for the sporting and recreational needs and aspirations of individuals with disabilities in Singapore.